pytorch/serve/docs/FAQs.md

 ### What's difference between Torchserve and a python web app using web frameworks like Flask, Django?
-Torchserve's main purpose is to serve models via http REST APIs , Torchserve is not a Flask app and it uses netty engine for serving http requests.
+Torchserve's main purpose is to serve models via http REST APIs, Torchserve is not a Flask app and it uses netty engine for serving http requests.

 Relevant issues: [[581](https://github.com/pytorch/serve/issues/581),[569](https://github.com/pytorch/serve/issues/569)]